 Help the Olive Trees in the Mediterranean

 Olive trees have such a rich history and a lot of culture importance to people around the world.
 Its oil is the single most globally consumed product that is so closely linked to the Mediterranean.
 Olive trees are under threat from a dangerous plant pathogen called Xylella Fastidiosa.
 Unfortunately, groves in Italy have been badly hit, devastating trees that were hundreds, some thousands year old.
-The Olive Tree Project creates programs that regenerate the olive groves and help the local communities affected.
-It aims to protect Europe’s biodiversity and become an instrument against climate change.
+The Olive Tree Project aim to bring awareness of these issues to the international community.

 Read all about the Xylella situation in Puglia, here.

 Find out what are 13 powerful benefits of trees by clicking here.